raviinder/contributed-plugins/range-slider/README.md

 - maximizeDesc: boolean to specify if the description section is maximized by default.
 - autorun: boolean to start the animation automatically (if true, open should be true as well).
 - loop: boolean to restart automatically the animation when it reaches the end of the array.
+- reverse: boolean to set the reverse play option (if true, play will go from right to left).
+- lock: the left handle (play regular side) or right handle (play reverse side) is locked.
 - controls: string array who contains needed controls.
 Order inside the array has no effect:
     - lock: lock or unlock left anchor when step or play.
     - loop: loop the animation.